 39 Days to Mars is a co-operative steampunk survival-adventure game.
 You play as Sir Albert Wickes and The Right Honourable Clarence Baxter, two 19th century explorers who have been chosen to pilot the HMS Fearful on its maiden voyage to Mars.
 You must keep the two explorers alive through the trip by attending to their needs, while at the same time keeping the ship from falling apart and solving the problems that arise.

-In the meantime, let me know what you'd like to see at the end of the game, and don't forget to follow @philipbuchanan on Twitter for more regular updates and development news!
+And don't forget you can follow @philipbuchanan on Twitter for more regular updates and development pictures!

 Latest tweets from @philipbuchanan